Battle of Brunanburh: Location

 The location of the battlefield is unknown and has been the subject of lively debate among historians since at least the 17th century.
 Over forty locations have been proposed, from the southwest of England to Scotland, although most historians agree that a location in Northern England is the most plausible.

 Wirral Archaeology, a local volunteer group, have searched for the site of the battle near Bromborough on the Wirral.
 They found a field with a heavy concentration of artifacts which may be a result of metal working in a tenth-century army camp.
 The location of the field is being kept secret to protect it from nighthawks.
 As of 2020, they are seeking funds to pursue their research further.
 The military historian Michael Livingston argues in his 2021 book Never Greater Slaughter that Wirral Archaeology's case for Bromborough is conclusive, but this claim is criticised in a review of the book by Thomas Williams.
 He accepts that Bromborough is the only surviving place name which originates in Old English Brunanburh, but says that there could have been others.
 He comments that evidence of military metal working is unsurprising in an area of Viking activity: it is not evidence for a battle, let alone any particular battle.
 In an article in Notes and Queries in 2022, Michael Deakin questions the philological case for Bromborough as Brunanburh, suggesting that the first element in the name is 'brown' and not 'Bruna'.
 Bromborough would therefore be 'the brown [stone-built] manor or fort'.
 The corollary of this argument being the early names of Bromborough cannot be derived from Old English Brunanburh.
 Michael Wood, in an article in Notes and Queries in 2017, discusses the alternative spelling Brunnanburh 'the burh at the spring or stream', found in several Anglo-Saxon Chronicle manuscripts.

 The medieval texts employ a plethora of alternative names for the site of the battle, which historians have attempted to link to known places.
 The earliest relevant document is the “Battle of Brunanburh” poem in the Anglo-Saxon Chronicle (version A), written within two decades of the battle, which names the battlefield location as “ymbe Brunanburh” (around Brunanburh).
 Many other medieval sources contain variations on the name Brunanburh, such as Brune, Brunandune, Et Brunnanwerc, Bruneford, Cad Dybrunawc Duinbrunde and Brounnyngfelde.

 It is thought that the recurring element Brun- could be a personal name, a river name, or the Old English or Old Norse word for a spring or stream.
 Less mystery surrounds the suffixes –burh/–werc, -dun, -ford and –feld, which are the Old English words for a fortification, low hill, ford, and open land respectively.
+The spring or stream interpretation is supported by the consistency of all attested name variants — including Brunan-, Brunnan-, Brune-, Brun,Brunde- and Brounn — with regular grammatical case forms of the Proto-Germanic word for a spring or well (brunnō and brunnaz), whose descendants include Old Norse brunnr, Old English brunn, and the living Northern English and Scots word burn meaning a stream.